1. Editorial Guidelines

 - In general, terms should not be abbreviated unless they are used repeatedly and the abbreviation is helpful to the reader or aids in the brevity of the article.
 Non-standard abbreviations for governments, groups and/or organizations should be spelled out fully on their first mention, with their abbreviation in parentheses.
 The abbreviated form should be used consistently thereafter.

 - No article will be rejected for poor grammar or misspellings.
-However, free grammar-checking software can be utilized before submissions to aid in the editing process and assist the author with legibility.
+However, grammar-checking software can be utilized before submissions to aid in the editing process and assist the author with legibility.

 After publishing, authors are highly encouraged to share their content on their personal social media channels using #GFSR.
 If you are interested in submitting an editorial article to GFSR, please contact Alexandra Emanuelli, Managing Editor, Digital: email@example.com